-(v) As at December 31, 2019, the above fair value of current assets has been increased on the consolidated balance sheets by an amount of \$1.1 million (2018: decreased by \$1.1 million), which represents the excess or deficit of the fair market value of exchange traded commodities contracts over the initial margin requirements.
-The excess or deficit in maintenance margin requirements with the futures exchange is net settled in cash each day and is therefore presented as cash and cash equivalents.
+(\) As at December 31, 2020, the above fair value of current assets has been increased by \$7.4 million (December 31, 2019: increased by \$1.1 million), and the above fair value of current liabilities has been decreased by \$1.8 million (December 31, 2019: \$0.0 million) on the consolidated balance sheets, representing the difference in the fair market value of exchange traded commodity contracts and the initial margin requirements.
+The difference in margin requirements and fair market value is net settled in cash each day with the futures exchange and is recorded within cash and cash equivalents.